dc-js/dc.js/docs/api-latest.md

 ```

 #### .filters()
-Return all current filters.
-This method does not perform defensive cloning of the internal filter array before returning
+Returns all current filters.
+This method does not perform defensive cloning of the internal
-therefore any modification of returned array will affact chart's internal filter storage.
+filter array before returning, therefore any modification of the returned array will effect the
+chart's internal filter storage.

 #### .onClick(datum)
 This function is passed to d3 as the onClick handler for each chart.
+The default behavior is to
-By default it will filter the on the clicked datum
-(as passed back to the callback) and redraw the chart group.
+filter on the clicked datum (passed to the callback) and redraw the chart group.

 #### .filterHandler([function])
-Set or get filter handler.
-Filter handler is a function that performs the filter action on a specific dimension.
-Using
+Set or get the filter handler.
+The filter handler is a function that performs the filter action
-custom filter handler give you the flexibility to perform additional logic before or after filtering.
+on a specific dimension.
+Using a custom filter handler allows you to perform additional logic
+before or after filtering.

 ```js
 // default filter handler